-EU nationals are entitled to live and work in Croatia, since Croatia is an EU member nation.
-When an EU national moves to Croatia and registers as a resident, they are allowed to bring their family even if they are not EU citizens.
+EU/EEA nationals are entitled to live and work in Croatia since Croatia is an EU/EEA member nation.
+When an EU/EEA national moves to Croatia and registers as a resident, they are allowed to bring their family even if they are not EU/EEA citizens.

-In this post, we will outline how the non-EU family members of EU nationals can apply for temporary residence in Croatia so that they can stay beyond the standard 90-day free travel period.
+In this post, we will outline how the non-EU/EEA family members of EU/EEA nationals can apply for temporary residence in Croatia so that they can stay beyond the standard 90-day free travel period.

-If you are an EU national and your family members are also EU nationals, then they are entitled to residency on their own in which case this post is a better fit for you and your family.
+If you are an EU/EEA national and your family members are also EU/EEA nationals, then they are entitled to residency on their own.
+In this case, this post is a better fit for you and your family.

-This post is only for family members of EU nationals who themselves are not from the EU, but are third-country nationals.
+This post is only for family members of EU/EEA nationals who themselves are not from the EU/EEA but are third-country nationals.

-- How to apply for temporary residence in Croatia as a non-EU family member of an EU national
+- How to apply for residence as non-EU/EEA family member

 - How to get help with your residence application